-DSB is both a DSU and a DSA.
-DSB is also a division within the Department of Human Services.
+DSB is a division within the ADWS.
 DSB has an RSA-approved agreement with the Department of Education/Special Education, which provides information on financial responsibilities, the lead agency, and qualified personnel.
 DSB participates in monthly conference calls with Arkansas Rehabilitation Services to ensure transparent fiscal monitoring and oversight of the Pre-ETS funds allocated to the State of Arkansas.